 Snowmobile Management.
 The NPS would permit up to 720 snowmobiles per day into Yellowstone, all of which must meet BAT requirements and must be commercially guided.
-Road segments open to snowmobile use under alternative 3 (figure 2), as well as guide, group size, fees, fixed entrance allocation requirements, and BAT requirements, would be the same as those under alternative 2.
-Specific entrance allocation numbers are shown in table 3.
+Road segments open to snowmobile use under alternative 3 (see figure 2), as well as guide, group size, fees, fixed entrance allocation requirements, and BAT requirements, would be the same as those under alternative 2.
+See table 3 for specific entrance allocation numbers.